-The student shall be informed that he/she shall have the right to attend the meeting of the Final Review Committee.
-The student shall be required to inform the Secretary whether or not he/she intends to attend the meeting.
-If the student indicates that he/she does not wish to attend the meeting, the Committee shall proceed in his/her absence.
-Normally a student may not send any other person to the meeting in his/her place unless there are shown to be exceptional reasons why this is necessary and this is authorised by the Chair prior to the meeting.
+The student shall be informed that they shall have the right to attend the meeting of the Final Review Committee.
+The student shall be required to inform the Secretary whether or not they intend to attend the meeting.
+If the student indicates that they do not wish to attend the meeting, the Committee shall proceed in their absence.
+Normally a student may not send any other person to the meeting in their place unless there are shown to be exceptional reasons why this is necessary and this is authorised by the Chair prior to the meeting.

-Should the student not attend the meeting of the Final Review Committee, having previously indicated to the Committee Secretary that he/she would attend, and provided that all reasonable steps have been taken to contact the student, the meeting shall proceed in his/her absence.
-The Committee may also proceed in the absence of any other party/ witness, at the discretion of the Chair.
+Should the student not attend the meeting of the Final Review Committee, having previously indicated to the Committee Secretary that they would attend, and provided that all reasonable steps have been taken to contact the student, the meeting shall proceed in their absence.
+The Committee may also proceed in the absence of any other party/witness, at the discretion of the Chair.

 6. Procedure During the Committee Meeting

-The student/ respondent may be represented or accompanied at the meeting of the Final Review Committee by a colleague/friend (who is a member of Swansea University) or a Students' Union representative.
-The student shall have the right to hear all the evidence, to have a representative speak on his/her behalf, to call and question witnesses, and to draw to the Panel’s attention other evidence which has been submitted by the prescribed deadline.
+The student/respondent may be represented or accompanied at the meeting of the Final Review Committee by a colleague/friend (who is a member of Swansea University) or a Students' Union representative.
+The student shall have the right to hear all the evidence, to have a representative speak on their behalf, to call and question witnesses, and to draw to the Panel’s attention other evidence which has been submitted by the prescribed deadline.

 The student may choose to have the Committee of Enquiry hearing conducted in either English or Welsh.
 Students wishing to have the hearing in Welsh shall notify the Secretary, upon receiving notification of the hearing date, in order for translation services to be arranged by the University’s Welsh Language Office.
 Such services shall be provided free of charge to the student.